nus-cs2103/website-base/admin/project-deliverables.md

 <box>

 Bug Type Labels:
-* `type-FunctionalityBug` : the bug is a flaw in how the product works.
+* `type.FunctionalityBug` : the bug is a flaw in how the product works.
-* `type-DocumentationBug` : the bug is in the documentation.
+* `type.DocumentationBug` : the bug is in the documentation.

 </box>
 </div>